 The jury will consider the following hierarchy when evaluating the supportive documentation submitted with the nominated initiatives (listed in order of descending importance):

-The winner will be revealed at the European Inventor Award ceremony in June 2022.
-A cash incentive has been made available to support young or early-career innovators to help them advance their work.
+The winner will be revealed at the European Inventor Award ceremony in June 2023.
+A cash incentive will be made available to support young or early-career innovators to help them advance their work.
 The winner will receive a cash prize of EUR 20 000, the second and third placed finalists will receive EUR 10 000 and EUR 5 000 respectively.